garrandall/popular-music-data/tracks/over-and-over-nelly-tim-mcgraw.md

 That I'm goin' down
 From all this pain you've put me through
 Everytime I close my eyes (woo)
-I lock it down, ohh-hooo
+I lock it down, oh-hooo
 I can't go on not lovin' you